This information is subject to changes.

-Third year students of the Honours College FSW programme, Science & Society track, having successfully finished PPD II
+Third year students of the Honours College FSW programme, Science & Society & Individual tracks, having successfully finished PPD II.

 This year, we will gauge how your current state of personal and interpersonal competences relates to your motives, passion and mission.
 This builds on the work you did during previous HC years in the Personal & Professional Purpose seminars.
 This year you will again take part in two PPD seminars (called III Start and III Finish) starting and ending your last Ba HC academic year.
 We again use the flipped-classroom approach, where much of the work will take place outside the meetings.